Deuthlon Ultra Light Cast Lube | 18 ml

 • regular use: check every few weeks

-• intensive use or saltwater: maintain more frequently
+• intensive use or saltwater: service more frequently

-It is especially important to regularly maintain spool bearings and line rollers, as these components are constantly in motion.
+It is especially important to service the reel bearings and line rollers regularly, as these components are constantly in motion.

-For spool bearings, a single, thinly dosed drop of high-quality spool bearing oil is sufficient.
+A single, small drop of high-quality spool bearing oil is sufficient for spool bearings.

-Too much oil creates unnecessary resistance and reduces the rotation speed.
+Too much oil creates unnecessary resistance and reduces the rotational speed.

-Regular household oils or machine oils are usually not designed for the delicate mechanics of modern fishing reels.
-They can be too viscous, leave residues, or attract dirt.
+Regular household oils or machine oils are generally not designed for the fine mechanisms of modern fishing reels.
+They may be too viscous, leave residue, or attract dirt.

-Special reel oils, on the other hand, are precisely tailored to the requirements of fishing reels, ball bearings, and precise mechanisms.
+Specialized reel oils, on the other hand, are specifically formulated for the requirements of fishing reels, ball bearings, and precision mechanisms.

-Roller oil is used for fast-rotating components, while roller grease is used for heavily loaded mechanisms.
+Reel oil is used for fast-rotating components, while reel grease is used for more heavily loaded mechanisms.

 • Spool bearings